-About Mary Alice Fisher, Ph.D.Executive Director, The Center for Ethical Practice, Inc.
+About Mary Alice Fisher, Ph.D.Executive Director, The Center for Ethical Practice

 She is a member of the adjunct faculty of the University of Virginia Curry Programs in Clinical and School Psychology, where she previously taught classes in ethical and professional issues, led treatment teams and seminars, and served as clinical supervisor to clinical psychology doctoral students.
 She currently provides training and consultation to students and faculty in that program.

-For the past 25 years, she has conducted continuing education workshops and has offered consultation for mental health service providers of all professionson on ethical issues and ethical-legal conflicts in clinical practice.
+For the past 25 years, she has conducted continuing education workshops and has offered consultation for mental health service providers of all professions on ethical issues and ethical-legal conflicts in clinical practice.
 For her work with Virginia clinicians, she received an award for Distinguished Professional Contributions to the Practice of Clinical Psychology from the Virginia Academy of Clinical Psychologists, an academy of the Virginia Psychological Association.
 In 2015 she was the first-ever recipient of the “Outstanding Alumni Human Services Practitioner Award” from the University of Virginia Curry School of Education Foundation.
 In 2016, the American Psychological Association recognized her accomplishments with the award for “Outstanding Contributions to Ethics Education” presented for “outstanding contributions to the profession of psychology through ethics education activities.”

-She has specialized in confidentiality ethics, with a focus on the ethical complications of “conditional confidentiality,” the only level of confidentiality that mental health clinicians are now legally free to offer.
+She has specialized in confidentiality ethics, with a focus on the ethical complications of “conditional” confidentiality, the only level of confidentiality that mental health clinicians are now legally free to offer.
 Her Ethical Practice Model for insuring the protection of clients’ confidentiality rights provided a fresh perspective on this complicated topic.
-The model was first introduced as the lead article in the January 2008 issue of American Psychologist (Vol. 63, No. 1, pp. 1–13), “Protecting Confidentiality Rights: The Need for an Ethical Practice Model.”
+The model was first introduced as the lead article in in the January 2008 issue of the APA flagship journal, American Psychologist (Vol. 63, No. 1, pp. 1–13), “Protecting Confidentiality Rights: The Need for an Ethical Practice Model.”
 At the August, 2009, American Psychological Association (APA) National Convention in Boston, she presented a continuing education workshop, “Can You Keep A Secret?” based on that article.
 [See on this website both an HTML version of that article and an outline of the Confidentiality Practice Model on which it is based.]

-Other recent articles, also available in HTML versions on this website, include “Replacing ‘Who is the Client’ With a Different Ethical Question” (Professional Psychology: Research and Practice, January 2009, Vol 40, No. 1, pp. 1-7) and “Ethics-Based Training for Non-Clinical Staff in Mental Health Settings” (Professional Psychology: Research and Practice, October 2009, Vol. 40, No. 5, pp. 459-466 ).
+Other articles, available in HTML on this website, include “Replacing ‘Who is the Client’ With a Different Ethical Question” (Professional Psychology: Research and Practice, January 2009, Vol 40, No. 1, pp. 1-7); and “Ethics-Based Training for Non-Clinical Staff in Mental Health Settings” (Professional Psychology: Research and Practice, October 2009, Vol. 40, No. 5, pp. 459-466).
 She also wrote an invited commentary on the topic, “Psychotherapist Variables Affecting Termination” IN Younggren, J.N., Fisher, M.A., Foote, J.E., & Hjelt, S.E.
 (2011).
 “A legal and ethical review of patient responsibilities and psychotherapist duties,” Professional Psychology: Research and Practice, 42 (2), 160-168.
 In 2014, she wrote the article, “Why ‘Who is the Client?’
 Is The Wrong Ethical Question” in the Journal of Applied School Psychology.
 30 (3):183-208.

 Phone: 434-971-1841, Ext.
 2